Latest on the worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* The U.S. government posted a March budget deficit of $660 billion, a record high for the month.
+* A gauge of global shares rose to record highs, led by surging technology-related stocks, as Treasury bond yields eased after U.S. consumer price data for March showed the pace of inflation was not rising wildly.

-* Business sentiment in Canada continues to improve and many firms consider the impacts of the pandemic behind them, a Bank of Canada survey showed.
+* U.S. consumer prices rose by the most in more than 8-1/2 years in March as increased vaccinations and massive fiscal stimulus unleashed pent-up demand, kicking off what most economists expect will be a brief period of higher inflation.

-(Compiled by Devika Syamnath and Sarah Morland; Editing by Kirsten Donovan and Anil D'Silva)
+(Compiled by Devika Syamnath and Anita Kobylinska; Edited by Lisa Shumaker and Anil D'Silva)